TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 ```

 ### Recount burst index
 - You can now make technos recount their current burst index when change the firing weapon.
-Defaults to `[General]` -> `RecountBurst`, which in turn defaults to false.
+Defaults to `[General]` -> `RecountBurst`, which defaults to false.

 In `rulesmd.ini`:
 ```ini